 Second Radio Electronics Technician

-The Second Radio Electronics Technician is a member of the communications department and stand watches under the supervision of the Chief Radio Electronics Technician (CRET).
+The Second Radio Electronics Technician is a member of the Communications Department and stand watches under the supervision of the Chief Radio Electronics Technician (CRET).
 The incumbent transfers information via state-of-the-art technology using tactical or commercial satellites on a global basis and traditional RF systems.
-Complies with Communication Security (COMSEC) and cryptographic equipment requirements on both transmission and receipt of communication signals.
+Complies with Communications Security (COMSEC) and cryptographic equipment requirements on both transmission and receipt of communication signals.
 Incumbent operates, monitors, and controls information systems in support of worldwide telecommunications networks.
 Advises on capabilities, limitations and conditions of equipment.
-Performs troubleshooting, maintenance and repair of Command, Control, Communications, Computer and Intelligence Systems, including equipment used for detection, tracking, recognition and identification.
+Performs troubleshooting, maintenance and repair of Command, Control, Communications, Computer, and Intelligence Systems, including equipment used for detection, tracking, recognition and identification.
 Performs required corrective maintenance to shipboard communication equipment and systems under varying levels of supervision.
 Incumbent takes appropriate precautions to ensure personal safety and safety of co-workers and is proficient in the performance of shipboard emergency drills.
-Incumbent will be required to work aloft and over the side.
+Incumbent will be required to work aloft & over the side.

 - Minimum of eight (8) months documented on the job training by a ship’s communication officer, or military communications officer/communications chief (E7 or above) or civilian equivalent in a shipboard communications center environment.